 Weder and Alesina, Beatrice and Alberto.
 "DO CORRUPT GOVERNMENTS RECEIVE LESS FOREIGN AID?"
 (1999): 3-20.
 Print.

-According to the authors, corrupt governments tend to receive more foreign aid than those who are less corrupt.
-The authors ask four questions and answer it using the research and data they have collected from other scholarly articles.
+According to the authors, corrupt governments tend to receive more foreign aid than those that are less corrupt.
+The authors ask four questions and answer them using the research and data they have collected from other scholarly articles.
 The first question they ask that is very relevant to my topic is “do less corrupt governments receive more aid?”
 In their research, they have found that there is no evidence to support the statement that less corrupt governments receive more aid.
-In Fact, it is the contrary.
+In fact, it is the contrary.
 Corrupt governments receive more foreign aid.
-In their studies, they prove that the U.S. and other major foreign aid donors gives more assistance and aid to more corrupt governments even though all the donor countries prefer democracy over dictatorship.
+In their study, they prove that the U.S. and other major foreign aid donors give more assistance and aid to more corrupt governments even though all the donor countries prefer democracy over dictatorship.
 Something I found intriguing is the statement they made about how if donor countries do not pay attention to the level of corruption present in the aid receiving countries, the issue of “good governance” becomes insignificant.
 I want to look at the correlation between corruption and foreign aid and this article does a great job at proving how corruption is fully funded by aid in this poor countries.
 Also, at the end, they use tables to further explain and support their argument.
 I find it difficult to understand and read the table easily but hopefully I can use it for my paper.

 Easterly and Freschi, William and Laura.
 “Supporting Repression in Ethiopia?”
 Why Are We Supporting Repression in Ethiopia?
 The New York Review of Books, 15 Nov.
 2010.
 Web.
 15 May 2015.

 I was drawn into using this article mainly because of the title, which is “Why Are We Supporting Repression in Ethiopia?”
-I am from Ethiopia and I was primarily interested in researching the issue of corruption and aid in Ethiopia but It is very difficult to find several research papers that are conducted just on Ethiopia.
+I am from Ethiopia and I was primarily interested in researching the issue of corruption and aid in Ethiopia, but it is very difficult to find extensive research on Ethiopia specifically.
 Therefore, I decided to do Sub-Saharan African countries.
-This article does a great job at addressing the opinions of the people who live in Ethiopia.
+This was one of the only articles I found on Ethiopia and it does a great job of addressing the opinions of the people who live in Ethiopia.
 What makes this paper unique is that it uses surveys that were done in Ethiopia and it makes its argument from the standpoint of the poor Ethiopian residents.
-This article is relevant to my story because it supports the argument that foreign aid causes corruption and more foreign aid flows to countries with corrupt governments.
+This article is relevant to my research because it supports the argument that foreign aid causes corruption and more foreign aid flows to countries with corrupt governments.
 Human Rights Watch interviewed 200 people in 53 villages and cities throughout the country.
-Based on the interview, the report concludes that the Ethiopian government uses foreign aid as a “political weapon” to discriminate against people who are not supportive of his political party.
-Sending the powerful message across the country that “”survival depends on political loyalty to the state and the ruling party.””
-This article also mentions that donor countries and private funders are aware of the abuse the corrupt governments have on the people but they tend to turn their back on it and go as business as usual.
-After 2005, the Ethiopian government was successful at making donors fund aid straight to the government instead of through the United Nations or World Bank.
-This increases the chance of foreign aid not ever getting to its intended place which is the poor.
+Based on the interview, the report concludes that the Ethiopian government uses foreign aid as a “political weapon” to discriminate against people who are not supportive of the political party in power by sending the powerful message that “survival depends on political loyalty to the state and the ruling party.”
+This article also mentions that donor countries and private funders are aware of the abuse committed by these corrupt governments, but they tend to look past such behavior because WHY?.
+After 2005, the Ethiopian government was successful at forcing donors to give their aid directly to the government instead of going through the United Nations or World Bank.
+This move increased corruption and ensured that foreign aid never makes it to those who need it most.
 This article will be very helpful for my essay considering it contains information that other articles do not and it brings unique perspective of the issue of corruption and foreign aid.